 To understand why Line 61 ("Total tax") represents tax liability rather than, say, Line 44 ("Tax") or Line 78 ("Amount you owe"), it helps to look at what the Internal Revenue Service means by tax liability.
 Your tax liability is the amount of money you are expected to pay in taxes based on your income and your allowable adjustments, exemptions, deductions and credits.
 When you do your taxes, it's common to find that you've already satisfied your liability with the income taxes withheld from your paycheck.
 If you've paid more than your liability, you get a refund.
 If you haven't fully satisfied your liability, you'll owe money.

-The first 43 lines of Form 1040 are all about determining your taxable income.
+The first 38 lines of Form 1040 are all about determining your taxable income.
 That's the portion of your total income that the government is actually going to tax.
 The more deductions you have, the lower your taxable income.
-On Line 44, labeled simply "Tax," you use the federal tax tables to translate your taxable income into a specific dollar figure for your income tax.
+On 1040 Line 44, labeled simply "Tax," you use the IRS tax tables to translate your taxable income into a specific dollar figure for your income tax.
 But you're not done yet, so Line 44 isn't your tax liability.

-On Lines 45 through 60, you make adjustments to the tax figure you came up with on Line 44.
+On Lines 40 through 56, you make adjustments to the tax figure you came up with on Line 44.
 Some of these adjustments add to your tax, such as the alternative minimum tax that applies to some higher-income taxpayers and the self-employment tax that applies to, well, self-employed taxpayers.
+You may have to compute the qualified dividends and capital gain tax worksheet if you had those forms of income.
 Other adjustments reduce your tax, such as the child tax credit and the credit for child and dependent care expenses.
-On Line 61, you add it all up.
+On Line 63, you add it all up.
 The result, called "total tax," is your tax liability as defined by the federal government.
 But guess what?
 You're still not done.